nathanbain314/lego-colorizer/README.md

 - -s, --inner_radius : The inner radius of the circle, in blocks
 - -c, --color : Binary file of color data
 # better_sphere
 [This webpage](http://lego.bldesign.org/sphere/) generates a high quality lego sphere made of 6 identical parts.
-However it is not build of valid parts nor even similar parts and can't be used in many editors. **better_sphere** will take this file as input and generate a hollow sphere made of valid parts.
+However it is not built of valid parts or even similar parts and can't be used in many editors. **better_sphere** will take this file as input and generate a hollow sphere made of valid parts.
 The sphere from the webpage must be generated with the *sphere* option turned off, and better quality spheres will be obtained with jumpers turned on.
 ## options
 - -i,  --input : The input LDraw file.
 - -o, --output : The output LDraw file.